Set Your Table for a Sweet and Sticky Earthquake Shake

 - Now it's time to try this out!
 You finally get to shake your test houses on the four different soils.

 - Begin trial 1 with bedrock.
 Slide a test house and its paper gently onto the middle of the bedrock tray.
-Press the house down slightly into the test soil so that there is good contact between the test soil and the test house, and the test house does not slide around on top of the test soil during testing.
+Press the house down slightly into the test soil so that there is good contact between the test soil, the paper, and the test house, and the test house does not slide around on top of the test soil during testing.

 Place the prepared bedrock tray into the empty shake table tray.
 The bedrock tray should "nest" snugly into the empty tray in the shake table.